xmusphlkg/code_PHSM/README.md

 ## Code

-The code is written in R 4.3.1.
+The code is written in R 4.3.2.

+### Run

 The code for the analysis is available at [code](./code) folder.
 The code is organized as follows:

 - [1](./script/1_a_overview.R): data preparation and analysis
 - [2](./script/2_b_diseases.R): analysis each disease